The-Neo-Programmer/CheckIt-/README.md

 ---

-*Note: The CheckIt GitHub repository is currently private and will be made public soon.*
+*Note: The actual CheckIt GitHub repository hosting code is private.*

 ---